A Breakdown of the Different Types of Protein Powder

 What are protein powders?

-They are a concentrated source of protein that is extracted from animal or plant-based sources.
+They are concentrated sources of protein extracted from animal or plant-based sources.
 But unlike the sources they come from, they go through processing that often removes naturally occurring carbohydrates, fats, minerals, and fibers, while adding other supplementary ingredients that vary from nutrients, herbs, and sweeteners.
 The processing also is what determines the protein's form which will give you insight into the protein content in each type of protein powder.
-Here are the three common ones...

 • Protein concentrates: This form of protein is produced by extracting protein from whole foods using heat and acid or enzymes.
 They supply 60-80% protein, and the remaining is composed of fat and carbs.